 Townley School recognises that for some children, home may not be a safe space, and there may be children who are relieved to return to school.
-School staff have been reminded of the need to respond sensitively to pupils' differing experiences during the period of school closure.
-School staff have been asked to be particularly vigilant, as more children return to school, for signs and indicators that a child may have experienced abuse or neglect.
+School staff have been reminded of the need to respond sensitively to pupils' differing experiences.

+School staff have been asked to be particularly vigilant for signs and indicators that a child may have experienced/be experiencing abuse or neglect.
 School staff have been trained about how to handle a disclosure from a child, and understand that any safeguarding concerns, including those that relate to the period of school closure, must be referred immediately to the Designated Safeguarding Lead (or deputies) in the usual way.

-Prior to children returning to school, parents and carers will be asked to ensure that all personal details held by the school, such as emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
+Townley School will ask parents and carers to ensure that all personal details held by the school, such as emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
 At this time, parents and carers will also be asked to advise the school if there are any changes regarding the child's welfare, health and wellbeing that it would help school to be made aware of.
 Where the school is aware of particular circumstances affecting a child or family, such as bereavement, a relationship breakdown, an incident of domestic violence, this will be shared with staff on a need-to-know basis so that children can be best supported.

-Supporting Children Not in School (relocated from later in original appendix)
+Supporting Children Not in School